 4. Ashthorpe 5-Piece Complete Full Size Adult Drum Set

 If you’re on a low budget then our recommendation is the Ashthorpe 5-Piece is a great option.
 The quality of the components don’t match the others on this article, but it does have everything you need to get started right away.

 You can find it in both blue and black colors based on your style and preferences.
-The complete set features a drum stool, good quality remo heads (which is pleasantly surprising for entry-level drums), drum sticks, cymbals (one hi-hat and one crash/ride cymbal), chain driven pedals, full-size wood drums and other hardware you need.
+The complete set features a drum throne, good quality remo heads (which is pleasantly surprising for entry-level drums), drum sticks, cymbals (one hi-hat and one crash/ride cymbal), chain driven pedals, full-size wood drums and other hardware you need.

 It is an excellent solution for beginner drummers, but if you are planning to use this regularly for gigs, then we recommend that you eventually upgrade the cymbals.

 We have mentioned above that it comes with five pieces, which means two mounted toms, floor tom, snare drum, and bass drum.